zaccari/rake-task-migrations/README.md

 Heavily based on the `seed_migration` gem [found here](https://github.com/harrystech/seed_migration).

-For rails projects that need to run tasks on deployment that don't quite fit in the `db:migrate` and `seed:migrate` categories, this gem lets you run configured rake tasks `once` or `every` time the command is run.
+For rails projects that need to run tasks on deployment that don't quite fit in the `db:migrate` and `seed:migrate` categories, this gem migrates specified rake tasks and ensures they only run once.

 ## Installation